-Benzodiazepines can remain in a person’s system for up to a month after use.
-Typically used to quell anxiety and tension, the depressant drug has a high potential for abuse.
+Benzodiazepines are typically used to quell anxiety and tension.
+The depressant drug has a high potential for abuse.
 Physicians can detect benzodiazepines in a person’s system by performing tests on a sample of their hair, saliva, urine or blood.

 Benzodiazepines, such as Xanax and Valium, are central nervous system depressants used to treat anxiety, acute stress reactions and panic attacks.
 Doctors typically prescribe benzos as a short-term therapy because of the addictive properties of the drug.
 Physicians can determine if benzodiazepines are present in an individual’s system by performing blood tests, urine tests, hair tests and saliva tests.